-special attention to the legend, symbols, and compass rose.
-Use as you make generalizations about the map. this han
+Look at the map.
+Pay special attention to the legend, symbols, and compass rose.
+Use this handout to guide your thinking as you make generalizations about the map.

-nat is a generaliz ation?
+What is a generalization?

 Finish this generalization:

 1. Most of the regions on the map

-1. Widet of the regions on the map

--

 Supporting details:

-=
+==

-Finish this generalization:

-2. All of the region ns of the map have
+Finish this generalization: 2.
+All of the regions of the map have

-Supporting deta
+Supporting details:

-7.1 · · · · · · · · · · · · · · · · · · ·